 You should feel your baby move right up to and during labour.
 At this stage those gentle swirling or fluttering feelings have probably turned into big kicks and jerky movements.
 You should call your midwife or maternity unit immediately if you are concerned about your baby's movements.

-Things to look out for if you are concerned about your baby's movement include, your baby is moving less than usual, you cannot feel your baby moving any more, baby is moving a lot more than normal, and there is change to your baby's usual pattern of movements.
+Things to look out for if you are concerned about your baby's movement include, your baby is moving less than usual, you cannot feel your baby moving any more, baby is moving a lot more than normal, and you notice a change to your baby's usual pattern of movements.

 Nesting mode engaged